Support For Business With Magento 1 Ends in 4 Months

-Magento 1 End-of-Life
+Magento 1 support End-of-Life

 With the announcement comes major concern for all Magento store owners and the biggest question on everyone’s mind is – “What now?”

 Making the final decision to either upgrade your ecommerce site to Magento 2 or move to a different CMS is one that requires careful consideration.
-Businesses need to evaluate their current ecommerce needs and fully understand which platform is going to support them most effectively and successfully.
+Businesses need to evaluate their current ecommerce needs and they should fully understand which platform is going to support them most effectively and successfully.

 We would strongly suggest that businesses consult with a good ecommerce development agency that understands the pros and cons of each decision in the perspective of what is best for your business.